YingruWuGit/bisulfite/README.md

 # Clustering

 This is an optional step.
-If the dataset contains sequences with different bisulfite accessible patches, then "clustering.py" is used to divide the whole dataset into multiple groups.
+If the dataset contains sequences with different bisulfite accessible patches, then "clustering.py" is needed to divide the whole dataset into multiple groups.

-In the example folder, "dsid_C_1461.csv" is a dataset needs clustering.
-It's first column is the id of each sequence and the last column is the frequency of each sequence.
+In the "example" folder, the csv file "dsid_C_1461.csv" is a dataset needs to be divided into clusters.
+It's first column `id` is the id of each sequence and the last column `feq` is the frequency of each sequence.
+It's first row contains the location sites.

-"clustering.py" needs two arguments.
+"clustering.py" needs two arguments:

-In line 1, input the path and name of the file: ~/dsid_C_1461.csv
+Line 1 is the path and name of the csv file.

-In line 2, input the cluster number.
+Line 2 is the cluster number.

-It outputs multiple csv files for the clusters in the same folder.
+It outputs a csv file for each cluster in the same folder.

 # Bayesian Segmentation